 Surroundings: Prime Midtown East turf.
 Grand Central Terminal, St. Patrick’s Cathedral, the Chrysler Building, Saks Fifth Avenue and other Fifth Avenue shops, countless office buildings and the Museum of Modern Art are nearby.
 So are scores of restaurants and hotels (Waldorf-Astoria, the Benjamin, the Barclay Intercontinental and the Marriott, to name a few, are steps away).
 The Empire State Building and Central Park are easy to reach by bus or subway.
 And both bus stops are nearby and the subway station is almost on your doorstep.

 Back story: Billeted in an old hotel building dating from 1930, this initial link in Starwood Hotels & Resorts W chain was quite an attention-grabber when it opened in 1998.
 The idea was to create a hip chain of boutique hotels designed to capture the late-20th-century magic generated by places like the Royalton.

 Keep in mind: The house scent, a heady blend of citrus and Persian fig, hit me nose-on when I walked into the room.
 I like it — it’s a lot nicer than stale cigarettes — but if fragrance isn’t your thing, be forewarned.
-TVs are on when you first enter the room, tuned to the W channel; the effect is invigorating — and earsplitting — and not a bit soothing.
+TVs are on when you first enter the room, tuned to the W channel: invigorating, earsplitting and not a bit soothing.